2016 Arsenal L.F.C. season: June

-Arsenal returned to WSL action with a comprehensive 5-1 win over Sunderland.
-Two own goals from Stephanie Bannon gifted Arsenal the early advantage, and they pushed on with a further two goals from Natalia.
-Janssen's deflected effort from range in the second half made it 5-0, although Sunderland were able to find a consolation goal from Beth Mead at the end of the match.
+Arsenal returned to WSL action with a 5–1 win over Sunderland.
+Two own goals from Stephanie Bannon gave Arsenal an early lead, followed by two goals from Natalia.
+Janssen added a fifth in the second half, before Sunderland found a late consolation goal from Beth Mead.

-Such had been the mantra so far this season, Arsenal followed up their win by drawing their following match, this time another 0-0 draw against Birmingham City.
+Arsenal drew their following match 0–0 against Birmingham City.

-The month ended with another departure, as Chloe Kelly went out on loan to Everton after struggling to find game time.
+At the end of the month, Chloe Kelly went out on loan to Everton after struggling for game time.